totvslabs/mobile-challenge/README.md

 # TOTVS Labs Coding Challenge - Mobile
 Our React-native coding challenge is a simple "Crypto Tracker".
-Users should be able to add a new cryptocurrency, visualize the current price and the change in price in the last 24 hours for the cryptocurrencies they have added, they should also be able to remove a cryptocurrency from the "Crypto Tracker".
+Users should be able to add new cryptocurrencies, visualize the current price and the change in price in % for the last 24 hours, and also be able to remove a cryptocurrency from the "Crypto Tracker".

 ```
 Important: Please make sure you use ReactNative and Redux.